Part 1: Introduction to the Mould Awareness Council and Mould Illness

 We are a dedicated non-profit organization committed to addressing the critical issues surrounding mould and related health issues in Australia.
 Our mission is built around four core objectives:

-2. To educate and engage various stakeholders, including building professionals and medical practitioners, about the risks and consequences of dampness and mould exposure.
+2. Awareness: To educate and engage various stakeholders, including building professionals and medical practitioners, about the risks and consequences of dampness and mould exposure.
 By fostering a community of informed advocates, MAC aims to drive meaningful change.

-3. To offer essential resources and support for those affected by mould-related illnesses, whether localized or systemic, acute or chronic.
+3. Recovery: To offer essential resources and support for those affected by mould-related illnesses, whether localized or systemic, acute or chronic.
 MAC aims to empower practitioners and individuals with the knowledge and tools needed to navigate and overcome mould-related challenges.

 How do you spell mould?